Storyblok

 STORYBLOK_PERSONAL_ACCESS_TOKEN: ${{secrets.STORYBLOK_PERSONAL_ACCESS_TOKEN}}

-• and the workflow was triggered by a push to the main branch
+This job will execute only if the build completed successfully (including optional additional checks), and the workflow was triggered by a push to the main branch.

 Change the --name option to the name of your field plugin.

-If you do not specify the name with the --name option, the Field Plugin CLI will implicitly assume the name from package.json.
+WARNING: If you do not specify the name with the --name option, the Field Plugin CLI will implicitly assume the name from package.json.
 If someone at any point would change the name in package.json, it could have unexpected consequences in the CI/CD pipeline.

-Finally, set the scope to either
+Finally, set the --scope to my-plugins, partner-portal, or organization.

 Preview URLs

 When submitting code for review, it is convenient to share a preview URL that lets the reviewer see the changes in action.
-If you integrate your repository with Vercel or Netlify, this task becomes trivial.

 With Netlify, import your site from an existing repository.
-In Github, your pull requests will get an automated comment:
+With Vercel, import an project from GitHub.
+In either case, your pull requests on GitHub will receive automated comment including a preview URL.